BIGJRA/BIGJRA.github.io/rejuv.md

 Tesla will give you her *Yacht Keys.*

 ….
-And that’s about it for wholesome.
-After Amber interrupts, you’ll be taken into the hallway.
+And that's about it for wholesome.
+After Amber interrupts, you'll be taken into the hallway.
 Follow her into her room and talk to her.

 Relationship Point Choices: